thijsbekke/OctoPrint-Pushover/README.md

 # OctoPrint-Pushover
-Pushover plugin for octoprint, I wanted too receive notifications on my phone when [Octoprint](octoprint.org) finished a job, and e-mail just isn't good enough.
+Pushover plugin for octoprint, I wanted to receive notifications on my phone when [Octoprint](octoprint.org) finished a job, and e-mail just isn't good enough.
 So I build a plugin for the app/service that I use, [Pushover](https://pushover.net).

 ## Installing